Lazy Luddite Log

 The ABC and SBS still provide free entertainment and I go there for things like murder mysteries (which are somehow relaxing viewing - a topic unto itself as to why that may be so).
 But since the last lockdown I have succumbed to the draw of subscriber streaming services (particularly for a regular dose of fantasy and science fiction).
 It started with accessing Netflix while house-sitting but I have since been jumping (one service at a time) from Disney to Paramount to Prime and back.
 And it is all too easy to watch episode after episode of whatever has been designed to draw you in and back for more.
 In the long run I will try to curb this tendency.

-Luckily life has returned to normal and I'm once more out-and-about.
-While on public transport or killing time between shifts, I still carry a novel to read, rather than try to interact with the tiny interface of a smartphone.
-I had to get lint removed from the orifices of my device recently and, while awaiting service at the Apple Store, I very delibrately sat there reading a novel, which amused me at any rate.
+Luckily life has returned to normal and I'm once out-and-about more.
+While on public transport or killing time between shifts, I still carry a novel to read, rather than try to play with the tiny interface of a smartphone.
+I had to get lint removed from the orifices of my device recently and, while awaiting service at the specialist computer store, I very delibrately sat there reading a novel, which amused me at any rate.

 Labels: